 - Appointment, promotion

 - Detail, transfer, or reassignment

 - Demotion, suspension, or termination

 - Reinstatement/restoration; reemployment

 - Performance evaluation

 - Decision concerning pay, benefits, or awards; or concerning education/ training that may reasonably be expected to lead to an appointment, reassignment, promotion, or performance evaluation

 - Decision to order psychiatric testing or examination

-- Any other significant change in duties, responsibilities, or working conditions Excluding any actions taken before July 8, 2013.
+Any other significant change in duties, responsibilities, or working conditions Excluding any actions taken before July 8, 2013.
+See also PPD-19.F(4) and DTM 13-008 for a list of exclusions from the definition of "Personnel Action."

-- 3. Contributing factor.
-Does timing or the inference of subject knowledge support the inference that the alleged protected disclosure was a contributing factor in the actual or threatened personnel action?